Joshua-W-Adams/aws_infrastructure_boilerplate/services/cloud_functions/lambda/lambda.md

 packaged up re-useable code that can be used accross lambda functions.

-Layers can be thought of as tthe domain layer code and lambda functions as the use cases.
+Layers can be thought of as the domain layer code and lambda functions as the use cases.